rodgzilla/teaching/deep_nlp/deep_nlp.md

 tensor([2, 3, 4, 5, 6, 7, 8, 9])
 ```

-Exercices:
+Exercises:
-All the exercices use the following arrays:
+All the exercises use the following arrays:

 ```python
 >>> a = torch.arange(16).reshape(4, 4)